nishantd/metallics-optimization/README.md

 - Any schedule with recipes (i.e. a greedy schedule vs optimal) is better than no schedule.

+## First steps for each team

+- (everyone) Send Nishant your github account name so you can become a collaborator on this repo.
+- Decide on the team name.
+- Create a branch that will be your teams 'master'. (team-super-cool-dudes).
+Make sure everyone can check something into this branch.
+- Go.

 ## What else?

 Everything else goes.
 If you have someone interested in creating a UI that shows the schedule or triggers a recalculation of the recipes for a schedule, feel free.

+## Afterwards

+We want to know

+- How you collaborated.
+- What was your high level 'architecture' of the system.
+- What you learnt about the problem.
+- What was emphasised in your solution.
+- Anything else you want to contribute and take forward as we build the actual system.